EerikSaksi/stat_buff/timelog.md

 # 6 Jan (0.5 hours)

 - Had meeting and discussed new features that were added over the past two weeks
+- Talked about new features that should be added.
+We came to the conclusion that I should implement the key features that are required for the pilot study that will start next week (which are essentially that the app is available, the server is running and I collect analytics)

+# 8 Jan (4 hours)
+- You can now leave groups
+- The workout inputs for sets and average reps in reserve are now autofilled
+- Interestingly, realized that I have not implemented a key feature: enemies should reset and a new battle should be created from square one when you run out of time.
+Started implementing this feature

+# 9 Jan ()